Over £3 million annual wage bill

-From April 2017 the way apprenticeships are funded was changed.
-Employers are split into Levy and non-Levy payers depending on the size of their annual wage bill.
+In 2017 the government changed the way Apprenticeships are funded.
+Employers are categorised into Levy and non-Levy payers depending on the size of their annual wage bill.

 - All employers will receive a 10% top up into their DAS account.